getify/Functional-Light-JS/apB.md

 Humble is an admittedly contrived data structure wrapper that uses Maybe to track the status of an `egoLevel` number.
 Specifically, `Humble(..)`-produced monad instances only operate if their ego level value is low enough (less than `42`!) to be considered humble; otherwise it's a `Nothing()` no-op.
 That should sound a lot like Maybe; it's pretty similar!

-Here's our factory function for our Maybe+Humble monad:
+Here's the factory function for our Maybe+Humble monad:

 ```js
 function Humble(egoLevel) {